HELPING CHILDREN DEVELOP CONFIDENCE AND IMPROVE SELF-ESTEEM

 FAIL FORWARD

 It’s alright to fail, as failing is an opportunity to learn.
 Every successful person is not afraid to fail and fail constantly.
 Thomas Edison failed over 9000 times before inventing the light bulb.
 When asked about his failures, he responded that he didn’t fail.
 He just found 9000 ways not to create a light bulb.
 Again, PERSPECTIVE.
-The individuals who made the Baseball Hall of Fame failed 95 % of the time but managed to make it into the Hall of Fame.
+The individuals who made it to the Baseball Hall of Fame failed 95 % of the time but managed to make it to the Hall of Fame.
 Their failure led them to their success.

 Help children realize that failure is not a person but an event.
 It is an event that could lead to success if we learn and grow from the event.